davidsilvasmith/sowhatsbitcoin.com/index.md

 ##<i class="fa fa-file-code-o"></i> For Developers

 Bitcoin is the easiest way to accept and move money online.
-Instead of days or weeks it can take hours from starting a payment integration to accepting customer funds.
+Say goodbye to days or weeks of the usual painful ecommerce coding integrations.
+Bitcoin integrations are measured in hours from starting a payment integration to accepting customer payments.

 [Learn more >>](/for-developers){: class="btn btn-primary" role="button"}
 </div>